Quiet Title Actions & Partition Actions

 The action generally alleges that the ownership (title) of a parcel of land or other real property is defective in some fashion, typically where title to the property is ambiguous Such an action may also be brought to dispel a Restraint on alienation, or another party’s claim of a non-possessory interest in land, such as an easement by prescription..

 - Tax Taking;

 - Surveying errors; or

 - Competing claims by reverter, remainder, missing hers, or lien .

 On the other hand, a Partition Action does not question current ownership, but rather asks the Court to split ownership permanently.
-Since cutting a house in two is not an option, the Court will typically order the parties to sell the property and then split the proceeds.
+Since cutting a house in two is not an option, the Court will typically order the parties to sell the property and then split then split the proceeds.
 A Partition Action is most helpful when one party is not sharing in the costs associated with a property.
 This type of action has been used by investors who don’t see eye to eye and by children of a deceased parent who, after giving it a shot, learn that the expenses associated with a home left to them by their parents, are more than one of the beneficiaries can handle.
 The Court will usually hear evidence of expenses paid by each party to determine how the proceeds from a sale should be split.